 These calm, good-tempered, easygoing cats are excellent, well-balanced companions.
 They are lively, playful, and very affectionate, but not to the point of being bothersome.
 They adapt to any size household, and are particularly good with children and other pets.
 Truly a perfect family cat.
 However, you should take in consideration that some breeds are more aggressive.
 So it might be very difficult for a kitten to adjust to the new place.
 We just want our babies to be happy and relaxed in their new homes.
 So please let us know if you have other animals in your house and we will help you to make the transition as easy as possible with the small tricks.

 For example, You decided which kitten you are getting.
 You simply call us, email us and give us your personal information.
 We will email you the contract that you need to print, fill out, sign and send us back including the deposit for the kitten.
-We accept money order, cashier check, personal check, PayPal or Credit Card (Square add 3 percent per transaction).
+We accept for deposit: PayPal, Zelle, Venmo, personal check or Credit Card (Square add 3 percent per transaction).
 After that the kitten is reserved.
 The deposit is 100% NON-REFUNDABLE (covers 10-12 weeks expenses, while the kitten is staying with us).
 We would guide and help you through all the process.
 Explain all the details.
-Call us 321-682-8122, 872-777-0351 or email us and it will be our pleasure to talk with you and answer all your questions.
+Call us 321-682-8122, 872-777-0351 or email us Felilandcats@gmail.com and it will be our pleasure to talk with you and answer all your questions.
 If we do not have available kittens you are more then welcome to be on our waiting list, simply email us and let us know what you are looking for.

 Is there such a thing as a hypoallergenic cat?